zalopay-samples/quickstart-disbursement/README.md

 If you want a mock server, set `REACT_APP_IS_MOCK=1`

-2. Build & Start the server:
+2. Build & Start the server

 This will create a React production build and start the express server